Oral Surgeons Are Specially Trained to Treat Facial Trauma

 Facial injuries usually occur when you least expect them.
 Whether you experienced an auto accident, work- or sports-related injury, or even an interpersonal altercation, repairing a facial trauma requires the precision of an oral and maxillofacial surgeon.
 In fact, oral and maxillofacial surgeons are often involved members of hospital emergency room teams.
 When a facial injury occurs, it is critical to seek immediate care, as the injury may impact the patient’s facial aesthetics or their ability to perform facial and oral functions.

-Dr. Robert Bryan, Dr. Jeremy Goodson, and Dr. Hayden Fuller are experts in treating a broad range of facial injuries.
+Dr. Robert Bryan, and Dr. Jeremy Goodson are experts in treating a broad range of facial injuries.
 They understand that facial trauma incidents can be unnerving experiences, and want to put every patient at ease.
 Both doctors are on staff at local Oklahoma City hospitals to treat major traumas and can address minor injuries at our practice.
 By using state-of-the-art i-CAT™ 3D scanning technology, we are able to determine the state of your facial structure following trauma and track your development during recovery.
 If you receive a facial injury, we encourage you to contact our office as soon as possible for treatment.

 Common Facial Injuries